alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 * For a given garbled gate, Bob cannot read any value in the garbled table unless he has a secret key for each input wire, because the values are encrypted.
-* From the keys for the circuit input,
+* Starting with the keys for the circuit input,
 Bob can evaluate the garbled gates in turn.
 Each garbled gate returns exactly one key, and that key represents exactly the correct output bit.
-So, when Bob gets to the output wires he must get the same output as the ungarbled circuit.
+When Bob gets to the output wires, he must get the same output as the original circuit.
 * Both $$k_{i,0}$$ and $$k_{i,1}$$ are generated randomly.
 Given just one of them, Bob has no way to tell whether the key he has represents
 $$0$$ or $$1$$.
 (Alice knows, but Alice isn't the one evaluating the circuit.)